 Goes to show how important it is to read labels and check ingredients carefully.

 For some healthier natural hairsprays, do take a look at my post on natural hairsprays.

 Lavera used to make a fantastic hairspray, but they recently discontinued it.
 Obviously me telling you this isn’t very helpful.
 I mention it because it makes me sad! 🙂

-Try John Masters Organics hairspray, a plant-based hairspray that contains aloe vera and bergamot, and is suitable for coloured hair.
+Or try John Masters Organics Hairspray, a plant-based hairspray that contains aloe vera and bergamot, and is suitable for coloured hair.